 What should consumers look for?

-The logo.
-The Great Taste symbol is their guarantee a product has been through a rigorous and independent judging process.
+The black and gold logo.
+The Great Taste seal is their guarantee a product has been through a rigorous and independent judging process.
 It’s not about smart packaging or clever marketing – it’s all about taste.

 ★★★ EXQUISITE.
 WOW!
 TASTE THAT ★★ OUTSTANDING ★ SIMPLY DELICIOUS